-*This review is written for those already acquainted with the story of Kingdom Hearts*
+*This review is more geared towards those already acquainted with the story of Kingdom Hearts*

 Sometimes, an adaptation can stick closely to the source material and still end up pretty mediocre.
 The Kingdom Hearts novels unfortunately is one of those adaptations as their author, Tomoco Kanemaki, doesn't seem to be very good at her craft.
 As she weaves the tale together with flat writing and uninspired wording, she essentially creates one long Wikipedia synopsis.
 As a result, she turns Sora’s tale into a dull affair and the spirit of the series is lost in the monotony.
 It became clearer to me when I discovered that Kanemaki worked as a scenario writer for one of the games; she didn’t see this as her novel debut but as another day on the job.